matentzn/VFB_neo4j/doc/schema.md

 ...
 ~~~~~

-(Note - OWL inference will be used to fill in intermediate stages not recorded in FlyBase).
+(Note - a cypher query can be used to fill in intermediate stages not recorded in FlyBase).

 ### Anatomical Phenotype data